 8 and 5.
 In February a celebration called Civil War Heritage Days includes costumed reenactments and demonstrations.
 From mid-January to mid-April the park serves as an open-air gallery for pieces created for Sculpture Key West.
 One of its most popular features is its man-made beach, a rest stop for migrating birds in the spring and fall; there are also picnic areas, hiking and biking trails and a kayak launch.

-Southard St., at the end of the street, through Truman Annex, Key West, Florida, 33040, USA
+Southard St., at the end of the street, through Truman Annex, Key West, Florida, 33040, United States

 Jun 27, 2004